ravi18011991/smartcertificate/README.md

 Administrative Setting of Smart Certificate:
 --------------------------------------------

 After installation of smart certificate user can configure settings of smart certificate according to himself.
-But to use linkedin functionality of smart certificate, configuration of Smart certificate is necessary.
-To  configure smart Certificate settings you must go to  Site Administration -> Plugins -> Activity Modules -> Smart certificate.
+But to use linkedin functionality of smart certificate,configuration of Smart certificate is necessary.To  configure smart Certificate settings you must go to  Site Administration -> Plugins -> Activity Modules -> Smart certificate.
 Smart certificate have three types of settings  such as-

 1. Smart Certificate: